 4.)
 An early adopter of random acts of kindness, Princess Diana took the hand of a man with AIDS in 1987.
 Her touching act helped change the widespread belief at the time that the disease could be transmitted by touch.

 5.)
-The 1999 novel Pay It Forward by Catherine Ryan Hyde, and subsequent movie of the same name brought significant attention to a particular form of random kindness.
+The 1999 novel Pay It Forward by Catherine Ryan Hyde and the subsequent movies of the same name brought significant attention to a particular form of random kindness.
 In this case, a kind act is done without the expectation of payment other than to “pay it forward” to someone else down the line.